Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/unit-test-contract.rst

 The problem in the code above is that resetting the sender's balance to zero happens *after* the call to an external contract is completed.
 The sender's balance in the *contract state* is used to determine how much funds should be transferred to the sender.
-Since it is not updated, the external contract can make a call back to ``reentrant_withdraw`` and pass the balance validation.
+Since it is not updated, the external contract can make a call back to ``withdraw_reentrancy`` and pass the balance validation.
 Testing this behavior with mocks require some insights.
-In particular, the example below mimics the original ``reentrant_withdraw`` code in the mock entrypoint.
+In particular, the example below mimics the original ``withdraw_reentrancy`` code in the mock entrypoint.

 .. code-block:: rust

     #[concordium_test]
-    fn test_reentrant_withdraw() {
+    fn test_withdraw_reentrancy() {
         ...

         // Assume that `CONTRACT_ADDRESS` has 1 micro CCD